Stability of Multi-Dimensional Switched Systems with an Application to Open Multi-Agent Systems: Introduction

 \section{Introduction}

-\IEEEPARstart As one of the important forks of hybrid systems \cite{RN258}, switched systems \cite{RN1170} have received tremendous attention over the last two decades for their convenience and effectiveness in modeling control systems with abruptly changing dynamics.
-Representative works, e.g., \cite{RN268,hespanha1999stability,RN179,hespanha2004uniform} had provided essential frameworks and tools, such as the average dwell time (ADT) \cite{hespanha1999stability} and the multiple Lyapunov function (MLF) \cite{RN179} methods, for many subsequent researches on switched systems, e.g., \cite{RN1215,RN1286,RN1188,RN2048,RN1966,RN1738,RN677,zhao2017new}.
-In these existing works, a common setting is that all the subsystems (switching modes) of a switched system share the same state dimension.
-Such a setting renders the switched system an invariant and individual state space structure which enables one to analyze the state evolution of switched systems like that of traditional non-switched systems.
-From the modeling point of view, the equalization of the subsystem dimension implies the same number of state variables used to characterize the dynamics of different physical plants or the plant in different status, which, however, may not always be guaranteed in the practical sense.
-For example, a fixed-wing aircraft may undergo several transitions between the cruise and the glide phases during a certain number of flights.
-If regarding such transitions as instantaneous behaviors, the aircraft can then be deemed a switched system with two switching modes (corresponding to the airborne dynamics in the cruise and the ground dynamics in the glide phases, respectively).
-Meanwhile, the aircraft can exhibit different degrees of freedom (DOF) when being airborne (e.g., 6 DOF \cite{cook2012flight}) and being on the ground (e.g., 5 DOF with the oleo strut applied to the landing gear \cite{kruger1997aircraft}).
-This means different numbers of state variables will be needed to characterize the dynamics of the aircraft in the two phases.
-Clearly, the underlying switched system is then composed of two switching modes with different state dimensions.
-Since such a kind of switched systems may exhibit multiple state dimensions during the state evolution, we thus call it the multi-dimensional switched system (MDSS).
-A pioneering effort on direct analysis of the MDSS was made by \cite{verriest2006multi}, in which the terminology of ``multi-mode multi-dimensional ($M^3D$) system'' was used to describe switched systems with different subsystem dimensions.
-The author later formalized the concept of pseudo-continuity in \cite{verriest2012pseudo} (see Definition 2.1 therein) for the state transition of $M^3D$ systems at any switching instant, such that a continuous-like state space can be obtained.
-However, such a property prohibits some state transition cases (e.g., transitions from a higher dimensional mode to a lower dimensional one and then back to a higher dimensional one) in order to avoid possible losses of the state information \cite{verriest2012pseudo}.
-This consequently makes the proposed $M^3D$ model less general.
-Another notable endeavor involving the application of the MDSS was fulfilled by \cite{RN1764}, in which the formation problem was studied for a set of spacecraft with the aid of the so-called state-varying switched system model.
-Although there was no such pseudo-continuity as \cite{verriest2012pseudo} specified for the switched system studied in \cite{RN1764}, the new increased state components are required to be added directly to the end of the original state vector to yield an increasing state dimension.
-This indeed rules out other possible dimension-increase situations, such as those where the new components are added in between the original state vector.
-In general, the aforementioned works have made some early attempts on the direct analysis of the MDSS and obtained some noteworthy results, though, there are more issues that need to be addressed.
-For example, there still lacks a general MDSS model in which no extra constraint is imposed on the state transition at a certain switching instant.
-Besides, the issues like how to analyze the stability of the MDSS in the framework of time-dependent switchings, especially in the presence of unstable subsystems, are also deserved to be further investigated.
-These have motivated the current studies of the MDSS in this work.
+As an important branch of hybrid systems, switched systems \cite{RN1170} have received much attention over the last few decades for their simplicity and effectiveness in modeling systems with both continuous and discontinuous dynamics, see e.g., \cite{RN268,hespanha1999stability,RN179,878825,hespanha2004uniform,RN258}, and some recent works \cite{RN1215,RN1286,RN1188,RN2048,RN1966,RN677,zhao2017new}.
+In most of these existing works on switched systems, a common and conventional setting is that all the subsystems (switching modes) share the same state dimension.
+Such a setting renders the switched system an invariant and individual state-space structure, which enables one to analyze the state evolution of the switched system in a similar fashion to traditional non-switched systems.
+Despite providing such a decent property, the setting of the same state dimension is somehow ideal as it may not precisely reflect the true picture of a practical system which works in different modes. {For example, a fixed-wing aircraft can undergo several transitions between the cruise and the glide phases during multiple flights.
+Considering these transitions instantaneous, the aircraft can then be deemed a switched system with two switching modes (corresponding to the airborne dynamics in the cruise and the ground dynamics in the glide phases, respectively).
+Meanwhile, the aircraft can exhibit different degrees of freedom (DOF) when airborne (e.g., 6 DOF \cite{cook2012flight}) and on the ground (e.g., 5 DOF with the oleo strut applied to the landing gear \cite{kruger1997aircraft}).
+If one tries to completely but not redundantly describe the motions of the aircraft in these two different phases using state-space models, then the required numbers of state variables would be different accordingly.
+This clearly does not satisfy the same-dimension setting and instead leads to a non-canonical switched system that has multiple different subsystem dimensions.
+Formally, one can call such a kind of switched systems the multi-dimensional switched system.